frontenddogma/web-development-glossary/manuscript/m.md

 : The use of a large number of computer processors (or separate computers) to simultaneously perform a set of coordinated computations in parallel.
 One approach for MPP is grid computing, where the processing power of many computers in distributed domains is opportunistically used whenever a computer is available.
 Another approach is grouping many processors in close proximity to each other, as in a computer cluster. [†](#w-mpp)

 Masthead
 : A publication’s masthead is a printed list, published in a fixed position in each edition, of its owners, departments, officers, contributors, and address details, which in British English usage is known as imprint.
-In the U.K. and other Commonwealth nations, the masthead is a publication’s designed title as it appears on the front page, which in American English is known as the nameplate or “flag.” [†](#w-masthead)
+In the UK and other Commonwealth nations, the masthead is a publication’s designed title as it appears on the front page, which in American English is known as the nameplate or “flag.” [†](#w-masthead)

 Material Design
 : A design language, developed in 2014 by Google.
 Expanding on the “card” motifs that debuted in Google Now, Material Design uses more grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows. [†](#w-material-design) ℹ︎ [material.io/design](https://material.io/design/)